Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride includes some elevation gain, leading you into the foothills and vineyards surrounding Cambados and providing a great workout.
-Most of the cycling is on country roads with some occasional traffic.
-The ride from the vineyards to Pazo de Rubianes has additional elevation gains.
-Guests may opt to shuttle to Pazo de Rubianes from the vineyards.
+Today’s ride includes some elevation gain as you cycle into the foothills and vineyards surrounding Cambados, offering a rewarding workout.
+Most of the route follows quiet country roads, though you may encounter occasional traffic.
+The stretch from the vineyards to Pazo de Rubianes includes additional climbs.
+Guests who prefer may opt to shuttle to Pazo de Rubianes from the vineyard stop.

 Cumulative Distance Range: 26 – 43 km (16 – 26 miles)